Weself-ux/drosera-mcp-server/trap-examples/defi-automation/dormant-contract-trap/README.md

 ## Overview

-This trap monitors specified contracts for periods of inactivity (dormancy) and triggers alerts when the contracts become dormant or reactivate after a period of inactivity.
+This trap monitors a specified contract address and triggers alerts when the contracts become reactivate after a period of inactivity.
 Useful for detecting potential exploitation attempts where bad actors reactivate previously dormant contracts, often seen in:

 - Rug pull attempts using old contract infrastructure
 - Exploitation of abandoned DeFi protocols
 - Reactivation of failed project contracts for malicious purposes
 - legitimate contract reactivations

 ## How It Works

-The trap continuously monitors the contract state including:
+The trap continuously monitors the contract address

-Balance changes
-Transaction nonce updates
-Code hash modifications

-When the contract shows no activity for 25+ blocks (~5 minutes), it triggers a dormancy alert.
+When the contract shows no activity for 10 blocks (~5 minutes), it triggers a dormancy alert.
 If activity resumes, it sends a reactivation alert.

 ## Component